-SW 301 Human Behavior in the Social Environment I 3 credit hours Presents a social systems framework with a focus on individual and family systems.
+SW 301 Human Behavior in the Social Environment I

+Presents a social systems framework with a focus on individual and family systems.
 Emphasizes integration of social and behavioral theories.
-Prerequisites: SW 280, Psy 105, Soc 204, Bio 100.
-(One of these three may be taken as a co-requisite with advisor permission.)
+Prerequisites: SW 280, Psy 105, Soc 204, Psio 100.
+(These may be taken as a co-requisite with advisor permission.)

-SW 302 Human Behavior in the Social Environment II 3 credit hours A continuation of SW 301.
+SW 302 Human Behavior in the Social Environment II

+A continuation of SW 301.
 Focus is on human behavior in the social environment, with an emphasis on groups, organizations, and communities from a social systems perspective.
+Prerequisite: SW 301.